netcamo/assignment-3-1011331/README.md

 # Assignment 1  1011331

-> Guide line: This is the file where you will explain the structure of your assignment delivery.
-Remember to replace **Assignment_NR** with the number of the assignment (e.g., 1, 2, 3, or 4) and **Your_STUDENTID** with your student number.
-Remove all guidelines from the template.
+In directory Code you will find all the code related to the project.

+Folder Data  provides small data and link to GIGA data.
+Reports Folder contains all report and also instruction on Deployment.